bitpaket/docs/api/stream-or-download.md

 # http://{paket-name}.bitpaket.com/myfile.zip?X-Bit-Access-Key-Id=BITPAKETXD5wQ_HKXerVtdXc&X-Bit-Expire=1531238826&X-Bit-Signature=45477408dfc9d949f4d308ed1e26a1dc5d2b6e03ab72479f4fc15a7ea7ab8570&X-Bit-Version=11

 ```
-> **Note** All hashed and signed params should exists in URL in plain-text.
+> **Note:** All hashed and signed params should exists in URL in plain-text.
 We compare those values in server-side.

-> **Attention** As you can see in above sample, ver also set Version.
+> **Attention:** As you can see in above sample, ver also set Version.
 In this way, clients cannot download another version without forcibly requesting a new signed URL from you for that specific version.
 With this way, we able to limit access on specific versions.

 This is scheme for signing key: